-In 2016 Zubaan completed a three-and-a-half year IDRC-supported research project entitled the Sexual Violence and Impunity (SVI) project, which looked at recent histories of sexual violence in five countries in South Asia (Bangladesh, Nepal, Pakistan, India, Sri Lanka).
-It examined the silences that exist around the issue, as well as the structures that enable a lack of accountability on the part of perpetrators.
-The extensive research conducted by participants in the project illuminated existing blind spots in law, police, medical and court practices, and the taboos that exist is families, communities and educational institutions around sexuality, violence and harassment and which ensure that sexual violence remains unspoken and unaddressed.
+In 2016, Zubaan completed a three-and-a-half year IDRC-supported research project called the Sexual Violence and Impunity (SVI) project, which looked at recent histories of sexual violence in five countries in South Asia (Bangladesh, Nepal, Pakistan, India, Sri Lanka).
+It examined the silences that exist around the issue, and the structures that enable a lack of accountability on the part of perpetrators.
 It also explored the different articulations of justice for individual victims/survivors and their communities.
 Fifty-five research papers were commissioned that covered law, medical and forensic issues, historical perspectives, militarization, states of exception and more.
-The project helped to put together a community of (mostly young) researchers and brought out the results of the research in six country-based volumes – four of which have been published so far – as well as two stand-alone books.
+The project helped to put together a community of (mostly young) researchers and brought out the results of the research in six country-based volumes and two standalone books.

 Aims and objectives

-- Overall, this project will attempt to spread knowledge, raise awareness, create a civic sense of responsibility about issues of sexual violence among young people.
+- Spreading knowledge, raising awareness and creating a civic sense of responsibility about issues of sexual violence among young people.

 Activities under the project

 Keeping in line with the aims and objectives of the projects, a number of diverse outputs have been generated in the form of participatory workshops, open studios, artwork, etc. resulting in 50 performances and documentary screenings across India and Nepal.